ItsMureithi/volleyball-registration-form/README.md

 I’d like to sincerely thank:

-- **Allah** – for giving me the strength, inspiration, and energy to keep pushing forward. *Mashallah* 🙏
+- ***Allah***: For giving me the strength, inspiration, and energy to keep pushing forward. <strong> *Mashallah* 🙏 </strong>
-- **Google** – for guiding me to the perfect form inspiration and resources.
+- **Google**: For guiding me to the perfect form inspiration and resources.
-- **My Determination** – for showing up, staying focused, and finishing this project strong 💪
+- **My Determination**: For showing up, staying focused, and finishing this project strong 💪
-- **GitHub** – for providing a platform where I can showcase my learning journey and growing skills to the world.
+- **GitHub**: For providing a platform where I can showcase my learning journey and growing skills to the world.